CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Buses.md

 * **Line color** - Most vehicles will change color to match the line color
 * **Type of bus** - Specifies which specific type of bus to use for a given route
-* **Number of busses** - Determined by number of stops, line budget and day/night budgets
+* **Number of buses** - Determined by number of stops, line budget and day/night budgets
 * **Day vs. Night** - A route can operate during day, night or both

 To customise a route:

 * Open **Info Views > Transport Routes** and click the magnifying glass on the relevant row
-* Alternatively, click any bus on the road and choose **Line Details** from it's info panel
+* Alternatively, click any bus on the road and choose **Line Details** from its info panel

 Note that on the line details screen, you can click individual stops to see more information about them, and even rename them.